orbs-network/nebula/private/orbs-private-blockchain.md

 ### Known bugs

 - `nodeCount` that is not equal `2` is *not supported* (Docker Swarm cluster can only have 2 workers at the moment).
+- running multiple nodes in the same region with the same virtual chain id is not supported at the moment, so it's a requirement to place your nodes in different AWS regions.